This event has completed. This information has been preserved for archival purposes.

 TIME LIMIT rules:

-All Games (unless noted below) will be scheduled every 75 minutes.
+Due to the lack of extra fields, all games will be scheduled for an abbreviated gametime.
+All Games (unless noted below) will be scheduled every 60 minutes.

 Time starts after the coin flip.
 Hustle in and Hustle out.